Proxies for Meetings - FY 2025-26

 High Waters

-With all the recent rains the water level at Center Pond is unusually high for this time of year.
-It reached 8 inches above design elevation (103 feet) in July 2023.
-Please be mindful when using your power boat and creating wake.
-Small watercraft and submerged dock boards can float away and get damaged.
+Small watercraft and submerged dock boards have floated away and can get damaged.
 Boats without covers or automatic bilge pumps will take on rainwater and may be in danger of sinking.
-Thank you.